 Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-The backdrop of an ancient city with sakura flowers was definitely a special experience.
+The backdrop of an ancient city with sakura flowers was definitely a special experience I’ll remember.

-Here’s all of the main cherry blossom spots in Kyoto I visited, including parks and hanami sites to visit at night.
+Here are the 7 best cherry blossom spots in Kyoto you don’t want to miss, including daytime views and hanami spots at night.

-Hire a private driver for a day for a custom tour
+πŸš— Hire a private driver for a flexible, custom Kyoto day tour

 Shrine Torii Gates Cherry Blossom, Kyoto, Japan: A picturesque scene of a shrine's torii gate framed by vibrant green foliage and cherry blossoms in full bloom, with traditional lanterns softly lighting the path.